madeITBelgium/vesta/README.md

 - Plugin support
 - Letsencrypt on maildomains
 - Letsencrypt on vesta CP
+- DNSSEC
+- Exim Mail Rate limit

-## Upgrade Mysql to 10.4
+## Upgrade Mysql to 11.5
-Since version 0.0.19 we added a script to upgrade your MySQL Server to MariaDB Version 10.4
+Since version 0.0.19 we added a script to upgrade your MySQL Server to MariaDB Version 11.5

 ```
 bash /usr/local/vesta/upd/upgrade_mysql.sh
 ```

-## Upgrade PHP to 7.4
+## Upgrade PHP to 8.3
-Since version 0.0.21 we added a script to upgrade your PHP version to PHP 7.4
+Since version 0.0.21 we added a script to upgrade your PHP version to PHP 8.3

 ```
 bash /usr/local/vesta/upd/upgrade_php.sh